About the author ...

 It was founded in Aug-1993 by Ian Murdock and the first release came out 15-Sep-1996.
 Ian Murdock just named it after the first name of his spouse Debra.

-Debian comes with its own 'software catalog system' called APT which is one of the most important specifics in Debian.
+• Debian comes with its own 'software catalog system' called APT which is one of the most important specifics of Debian.

 Ubuntu (offspring of Debian)

-Ubuntu is a direct offspring of Debian and is published by small company named "Canonical Ltd." with the headquarter in London/UK.
+Ubuntu is a direct offspring of Debian and is published by a small company named "Canonical Ltd." with headquarters in London/UK.

-On one hand Ubuntu is aiming for making a desktop Linux that is as trivial as Windows to attract Windows users.
+On one hand, Ubuntu is aiming to make a desktop Linux that is as trivial as Windows to attract Windows users.

-On the other hand Canonical claims Ubuntu to be 'enterprise grade'.
-At least Canonical offers payed support for Ubuntu and recently they have unleashed an "Ubuntu Server" rendition with a completely different installation concept.
+On the other hand, Canonical claims Ubuntu to be 'enterprise grade'.
+At least Canonical offers paid support for Ubuntu and recently they have unleashed an "Ubuntu Server" rendition with a completely different installation concept.
 We will see in the future where this ends.
 Based on Debian I cannot see a bright future for an "Ubuntu Server" rendition ...

 As an 'offspring' of Debian, Ubuntu shares all the woes of Debian.
 But from my own experience I can say, that Ubuntu is the better Debian.